How to pan an acoustic piano

 In the concert hall, only people in the front couple of rows hear any directional information from the piano at all.
 Any further back and the direct sound from the instrument is virtually a point source.
 All of the stereo information comes from the ambience of the auditorium.

 So you might consider this if you want your recording of piano to sound like a Beethoven sonata.
 The close mics should be panned almost center and the ambient mics panned hard-left and hard-right.
 If you're not using ambient mics, then you will need to add a very natural-sounding reverb.
+(I should add that panning a stereo pair inwards works better with coincident than spaced mics due to phase issues, so you might want to bear that in mind.)

 Sometimes the nature of the equipment we use leads us to create a sound that doesn't correspond all that closely to what would be heard in reality.
 It is always useful to think about what would be heard naturally without the mics, then aim to mimic that sound in the finished recording.